ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Abstract

 \section{Abstract}

-Existing deep-learning approaches to semantic column type annotation (CTA) have important shortcomings: they rely on semantic types which are fixed at training time; require a large number of training samples per type and incur large run-time inference costs; and their performance can degrade when evaluated on novel datasets, even when types remain constant.
+Existing deep-learning approaches to semantic column type annotation (CTA) have important shortcomings: they rely on semantic types which are fixed at training time; require a large number of training samples per type; incur high run-time inference costs; and their performance can degrade when evaluated on novel datasets, even when types remain constant.
 Large language models have exhibited strong zero-shot classification performance on a wide range of tasks and in this paper we explore their use for CTA.
-We introduce ArcheType, a simple, practical method for context sampling, prompt serialization, model querying, and label remapping, which enables large language models to solve column type annotation problems in a fully zero-shot manner.
+We introduce ArcheType, a simple, practical method for context sampling, prompt serialization, model querying, and label remapping, which enables large language models to solve CTA problems in a fully zero-shot manner.
 We ablate each component of our method separately, and establish that improvements to context sampling and label remapping provide the most consistent gains.
-ArcheType establishes new state-of-the-art performance on both zero-shot and fine-tuned CTA, including three new domain-specific benchmarks.
-We publicly release these benchmarks along with the code to reproduce our results at \url{https://github.com/penfever/ArcheType}.
+ArcheType establishes a new state-of-the-art performance on zero-shot CTA benchmarks (including three new domain-specific benchmarks which we release along with this paper), and when used in conjunction with classical CTA techniques, it outperforms a SOTA DoDuo model on the fine-tuned SOTAB benchmark.
+ArcheType establishes a new state-of-the-art performance on zero-shot CTA benchmarks (including three new domain-specific benchmarks which we release along with this paper), and when used in conjunction with classical CTA techniques, it outperforms a SOTA DoDuo model on the fine-tuned SOTAB benchmark.